azureautomation/azure-automation-ise-addon/README.md

 * Put the resulting binaries in the existing [AzureAutomationAuthoringToolkit/ISEaddon](https://github.com/azureautomation/azure-automation-ise-addon/tree/master/AzureAutomationAuthoringToolkit/ISEaddon) directory
 * Place the AzureAutomationAuthoringToolkit folder somewhere in your PSModulePath, ex: `C:\Users\<USERNAME>\Documents\WindowsPowerShell\Modules`

+If you want to build the standalone AddOn for use with Visual Studio or VSCode, perform the following:
+* Open AddOn/AddOn.sln in Visual Studio
+* Build the AutomationISE solution first cleanly.
+* Build the AddOn solution.
+Nuget will pull any required packages.
+* You can then copy the AddOn.exe that is built into the existing [AzureAutomationAuthoringToolkit/ISEaddon](https://github.com/azureautomation/azure-automation-ise-addon/tree/master/AzureAutomationAuthoringToolkit/ISEaddon) directory where the AutomationISE files were copied previously.
+* From PowerShell, run Import-Module AzureAutomationToolkit to get the required configuration files created.
+* You can then run AddOn.exe and use outside of the PowerShell ISE with Visual Studio or VS Code.

 If you want the PowerShell ISE to always automatically load the Azure Automation ISE add-on:
 * Open the PowerShell ISE, and run `Install-AzureAutomationIseAddOn`
 * The Azure Automation ISE add-on should appear on the right side of the PowerShell ISE: